Story

 Momentum Index (MI): The markets momentum is measured by comparing the strength or weakness of several broad market indexes to the DJIA.
 Readings of -4 and lower are regarded as bearish since it is an indication that a majority of the broader based market indexes are weaker than the DJIA on a percentage basis.
 Conversely, readings of +4 or higher are regarded as bullish.

-The Momentum Index is Positive at +5, down a notch from the previous week.
-Breadth was positive at the NYSE as the Advance/Decline line gained 2976 units while the number of new 52-week highs exceeded the number of new lows on five sessions.
-Breadth was mixed at the NASDAQ as the A/D line added 3046 units while the number of new lows out did the new highs on four days.
-Finally, the percentage of stocks above their 50-day moving average rose to 41.8% vs. 35.6% the previous week, while those above their 200-day moving average increased to 63.0% vs. 60.1% the prior week.
+The Momentum Index is positive at +8, unchanged from the previous week.
+Breadth was positive at the NYSE as the Advance/Decline line gained 3088 units while the number of new 52-week highs exceeded the number of new lows on each session.
+Breadth was also positive at the NASDAQ as the A/D line added 3567 units while the number of new highs out did the new lows on all five days.
+Finally, the percentage of stocks above their 50-day moving average rose to 69.7% vs. 56.5% the previous week, while those above their 200-day moving average jumped to 43.8% vs. 32.6% the prior week.
 Readings above 70.0% denote an overbought condition, while below 20% is bullish.
+The NYSE and NASDAQ Advance/Decline lines, leading indicators of market direction, were higher for a fifth consecutive week showing the majority of stocks are under accumulation and the NYSE A/D line closed the period at a new record high which bodes well for the market going forward.
+New 52-week highs outdid the new lows on both the NYSE and NASDAQ snapping an 11-week streak where the NASDAQ had recorded more new lows than highs.
+New highs on the NYSE expanded for a third consecutive week.

 Sentiment Index (SI): Measuring the market's Bullish or Bearish sentiment is important when attempting to determine the market's future direction.
 Market Edge tracks thirteen technical indicators listed below that measure excessive bullish or bearish sentiment conditions prevalent in the market.
-The Sentiment Index is Negative at -2, down a notch from the previous week.
+The Sentiment Index is Neutral at +0, down two notches from the previous week.
+Investor Sentiment is neutral, but investors are playing 'catch up' in exposure to equities as tariff and trade deals come in far better than hoped for.
+The American Association of Individual Investors (AAI) has seen retail bulls jump to 35.9% from just 20.9% two weeks ago, but remain just below the historical average of 37.5%.
+According to the National Association of Active Investment Managers (NAAIM) Exposure Index, the professionals had doubled equity holdings from 40.7% as April ended to 81.1% last week before trimming positions to 70.6% after the recent runup.

-Industry Group Rankings: What's Hot (22) What's Not (69).
-Of the 91 Industry Groups that we track, 22 are rated as either Strong or Improving while 69 are regarded as Weak or Deteriorating.
-The previous week's totals were 22-69.
-The following are the strongest and weakest groups for the period ending 04/11/24.
-Strongest: Aluminum, Precious Metals, Metals Non-Ferrous and Heavy Construction.
-Weakest: Trucking, Retailers-Drug Based, Paper Products and Cosmetics/Personal Care.
+Industry Group Rankings: What's Hot (13) - What's Not (17): The following are the strongest and weakest Industry Groups for the period ending 5/15/25.
+Strongest: Integrated Oil & Gas, Metals & Mining, Construction and Wholesale.
+Weakest: Paper & Forest Products, Healthcare Products, REITs and Real Estate.
 To review all the Industry Group rankings in the Market Edge universe, click on the Industry Group tab.

 By David L. Blake, CMT